-Elko is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Elko isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Elko are a mix of both white- and blue-collar jobs.
 Overall, Elko is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Elko who work in office and administrative support (12.32%), sales jobs (8.76%), and food service (7.00%).

-The education level of Elko citizens is a little higher than the average for US cities and towns: 21.10% of adults in Elko have at least a bachelor's degree.
+The population of Elko overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Elko, 21.10% have at least a bachelor's degree.

 The per capita income in Elko in 2010 was $31,181, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $124,724 for a family of four.
 However, Elko contains both very wealthy and poor people as well.